nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Value proposition**:

-* manage clients' contacts faster than a typical mouse/GUI driven app
+* manage clients' information faster than a typical mouse/GUI driven app
 * view scheduled meetings with client's details in one glance
 * less effort to recall client's information, more effort to satisfy client's needs